Patient FAQs

 • Skin problems

-Our medical and Wellness teams support patients to minimise and manage side effects throughout the treatment process.
+Our Medical and Wellness teams support patients to minimise and manage side effects throughout the treatment process.

 What can be done to manage the side effects of cancer treatment?